ActivisionGameScience/ags_conda_recipes/README.rst

 System-level package managers like ``apt-get`` and ``yum`` work much better with native binaries, but they have serious drawbacks of their own:

-1) need root/admin access to install packages
+1) need admin privileges to install packages (and changes are system-wide)

-2) packages are limited to what is available in the distro (and further limited by your grumpy IT department)
+2) limited to what is available on the platform
+   (and allowed by your IT department)

-3) your builds will be tightly coupled to specific platforms
+3) your builds will be tightly coupled to the platform

-4) every OS has its own package manager
+4) every platform has its own package manager

+5) how do you manage dependencies within your own codebase?

 Point (2) is particularly nasty.
-How many of us have been told that our deploy environment is RHEL5 with python 2.4 and gcc 4.1?
-Or RHEL6 with python 2.6 and gcc 4.4?
-Working on those platforms is like slipping back in time (and having your hands tied behind your back).
+How many of us have been told that our deploy environment is RHEL6 with python 2.6 and gcc 4.4 (or, worse, RHEL5)?
+Your favorite libraries will not be available.

 Point (3) is ugly if you need to deploy across many environments.
+Maintaining Windows and Mac builds is hard enough.
-Do you want to maintain separate builds for RHEL5, RHEL6, Ubuntu12.04, and Ubuntu14.04?
-Maintaining Windows and Mac builds is already difficult enough.
+Do you want to distribute separate builds for RHEL5, RHEL6, Ubuntu12.04, and Ubuntu14.04 as well?

 Point (4) is a problem even for the Linux-only crowd.
 Which distro?

+To address point (1) you can use ``docker`` (assuming you are willing to limit yourself to a modern Linux).
+You *still* need a package manager, though.

-As far as system-level lock-in is concerned, ``pip`` is somewhat better.
-Thanks to ``virtualenv`` we're not installing packages to our global ``site-packages`` anymore.
+(1) is also somewhat mitigated in ``pip`` thanks to ``virtualenv``.
+At least we're not installing packages to our global ``site-packages`` anymore.
 Too bad this only works for python code.